agentos-project/agentos/documentation/includes/developing.rst

 Or to build the docs manually yourself (e.g., to control where output goes)::

-  pip install -r dev-requirements.txt sphinx-build documentation docs_build  # also try installing/using sphinx-auto
+  pip install -r dev-requirements.txt sphinx-build documentation docs/_build # also try installing/using sphinx-auto
-  # Open and inspect docs_build/index.html in your browser.
+  # Open and inspect docs/_build/index.html in your browser.

 Notice that the build file puts the compiled docs into ``docs/<version_num>`` where ``version_num`` comes from ``agentos/version.py``.